mylittleriver/fairness-spec-decoding/SpecTr.md

 ## A brief analysis of the differences between the two algorithms

-The left shows the algorithm of Speculative decoding, and the right shows the algorithm of SpecTr
+The left shows the algorithm of Speculative decoding, and the right shows the algorithm of SpecTr.

  <center>
     <img style="border-radius: 0.3125em;